AusterweilLab/snafu-gui/compile_notes.md

 Hard links are used to assist with github synching without maintaining multiple separate copies

+## compiling with pyinstaller

+* successfully compiled using python 3.5

+* if not installed already
+pip install pyinstaller

+* compilation:
+cd py
+sudo pyinstaller interface.py 	# should take 5-10 minutes
+cd ..
+sudo npm run dist-win  **OR** npm run dist

+* and then the compiled version should appear in ./dist/
+* ~ 271mb unzipped, ~110mb zipped (using 7-Zip with smallest size specification)

 ## notes on packaging/distribution nwjs app without SDK

 1) Install phoenix-builder (https://github.com/evshiron/nwjs-builder-phoenix) if not installed locally